mathigon/textbooks/content/sequences/content.md

 In both cases, the numbers of spirals are consecutive Fibonacci numbers.
 The same is true for many other plants: next time you go outside, count the number of petals in a flower or the number of leaves on a stem.
-Very often you'll find that they are Fibonacci numbers!
+Very often you’ll find that they are Fibonacci numbers!

 Of course, this is not just a coincidence.
-There is an important reason why nature likes the Fibonacci sequence, which you'll learn more about later…
+There is an important reason why nature likes the Fibonacci sequence, which you’ll learn more about later…

 ---
 > id: bees